Xerxous/shenandoah/README.md

   `python manage.py migrate`

   ## Running Django
-  To run the web-application, run the server on your local machine:
+  To run the web-application on your local machine, return the following command:

   `python manage.py runserver`